 In 1977 I landed my first job in the advertising business.
 At the time I was attending college to earn a business degree.

 This prayer for acceptance is taken from the Let it Go, 10 Meditative Affirmation Prayers CD.
+With the CD you’ll find a little prayer booklet with 9 other prayers.
 It is based on ten spiritual practices I discovered that allowed me to let go of the physical weight I struggled with most of my life, along with the emotional and spiritual weight I carried.